 But before we get down to the nitty-gritty of how to do so productively, let’s take a quick detour to understand the purpose behind project scheduling.

 If you haven’t already guessed, a project schedule is pretty much like a to-do list.
 It contains a blueprint of the tasks to be completed along with their initial due date and duration.
 That way, the project associates will know how long each task will take and in what order they should tackle them.
-The schedule is also essential for analyzing the resource availability of your team and syncing it with the project requirements to get things done quickly and efficiently.
+The schedule is also essential for analyzing the resource availability and capacity of your team and syncing it with the project requirements to get things done quickly and efficiently.

 So basically, a project schedule allows managers and staff to communicate effectively with one another about the project’s progress and vision, as well as any and all developments that occur along the way.